 Figure 24: Mounting the protective caps

-• Attach the delivered screws to the flange.
-With these screws the Panel PC 725 is attached to the swing arm system.
+• The screws included in delivery must be manually attached to the flange.
+They are then used for mounting the Panel PC 725 to the support arm system.

-Figure 25: Mounting the screws to the flange
+Figure 25: Mounting the screws on the flange